Swedish Vallhund

 Herding Small

 The Swedish Vallhund is a beloved small breed from Sweden, ranked #144 in AKC popularity.
-Known for being a wonderful companion, this herding breed combines intelligence with a loyal disposition that has earned them fans worldwide.
+A Viking warrior in a compact package — the Swedish Vallhund combines ancient Norse toughness with a cheerful, playful personality that lights up every room they enter.

 Quick Stats